amiteshhh/generator-ng-feature/README.md

 * __skip-add__ : optional flag.
 Pass this flag if you dont want to add the reference file in index.html.
 This feature is in progress :)
 * __skip-dep__ : optional flag.
 Pass this flag if you dont want to add the new module as a dependency to your `app` module.
 This feature is in progress :)

-> If _module name_ argument contains the period character(.) say `app.about` we consider only equivalent extension while creating folder/file name.
+> If _module name_ argument contains the period character `.`, say `app.about`, we consider only equivalent extension while creating folder/file name.
   However angular module name will still be the same as provided one inside created files.